-To be successful at community marketing you need to practice customer appreciation, create rules and guidelines for your community and consistently interact with your members.
+To be a successful at community marketing manager you need to practice customer appreciation, create rules and guidelines for your community and consistently interact with your members.
 It’s also vital to check in often, respond to your followers, participate in the community as if you’re a member, and host competitions and events for engagement.

 Starbucks didn’t just stop at being a globally-beloved coffee shop, they took the next step and developed an online community.
 One small action Starbucks took that made a huge impact on their brand and their online community is referring to their employees as “partners”.